apache/samza/docs/learn/documentation/versioned/api/high-level-api.md

 2. By transforming an existing MessageStream using operators like map, filter, window, join etc.

 #### Table
 A [Table](javadocs/org/apache/samza/table/Table) is an abstraction for data sources that support random access by key.
 It is an evolution of the older [KeyValueStore](javadocs/org/apache/samza/storage/kv/KeyValueStore) API.
 It offers support for both local and remote data sources and composition through hybrid tables.
 For remote data sources, a [RemoteTable] provides optimized access with caching, rate-limiting, and retry support.
-Depending on the implementation, a Table can be a [ReadableTable](javadocs/org/apache/samza/table/ReadableTable) or a [ReadWriteTable](javadocs/org/apache/samza/table/ReadWriteTable).

 In the High Level Streams API, you can obtain and use a Table as follows: